ryanmclake/Global-Lake-Area-Analysis/README.md

 We developed a workflow that analyzes the magnitude and direction of lake area change for 1.4+ million lakes globally.
 We then isolated lakes that were increasing and decreasing in area across four WWF ecoregions and then quantified the importance of drivers.
 This is a first globally-scaled attempt to partition how lake area is chaning globally and to isolate the most important predictors of that change.

 ## WORKFLOW ON THE CalTech HPC
-### How to Login to the CalTech HPC on Terminal and WinSCP
+### A. How to Login to the CalTech HPC on Terminal and WinSCP
 1. Open terminal
 2. Type ssh “yourname”@login.hpc.caltech.edu
 3. Type your password when asked
 4. When prompted, type <i>1</i>, which sends prompt to DUO
 5. Open DUO on Phone and hit the GREEN checkmark. **This same method is used for WinSCP or Fetch**

-### How to Get the newest GLCP data product from Kamiak to CalTech
+### B. How to Get the newest GLCP data product from Kamiak to CalTech
 <b>NOTE - skip this whole step if you have the newest data product</b>

 Because MFM is still modifying the GLCP on Kamiak, we need to transfer the newest data over to the CalTech Cluster